-Cleft lip and cleft palate (CLP) are the most common congenital orofacial deformities.
+Cleft lip (CL) and cleft palate (CP) are the most common congenital orofacial deformities.
 A combination of genetic predisposition and in-utero exposure to teratogens (nicotine, alcohol, antiepileptic drugs) can arrest the fusion of the facial processes required for normal facial development.
 Failure of fusion of the maxillary prominence with the medial nasal prominence causes cleft lip (CL).
 Failure of fusion of the palatine prominences causes cleft palate (CP).
 Cleft lip and/or palate may be unilateral or bilateral and complete or incomplete.
-In addition to facial deformity, infants with CLP have feeding, hearing, speech difficulties, and defects in the dentition.
+In addition to facial deformity, infants with CL and CP have feeding, hearing, speech difficulties, and defects in the dentition.
 Infants with cleft lips and/or palate require special feeding techniques (feeding in upright position, special feeding bottles) since they cannot effectively create negative sucking pressure.
-Treatment should be initiated as early as possible and involves an interdisciplinary team of oral maxillofacial surgeons or otolaryngologists, pediatricians, and speech therapists.
+Treatment should be initiated as early as possible and may involve an interdisciplinary team of plastic surgeons, oral maxillofacial surgeons, otolaryngologists, pediatricians, and speech therapists.
 Nasoalveolar molding and lip taping are non-surgical techniques used to decrease the size of the lip/palatal defects and should be initiated early (at 2 weeks of age).
-Repair of the cleft lip repair is done at 3 months of age and of the cleft palate at 6 months of age with the aim of optimizing feeding and speech development without interrupting normal maxillofacial growth.
+Repair of the cleft lip is done at 3 months of age and of the cleft palate at 6 months of age with the aim of optimizing feeding and speech development without interrupting normal maxillofacial growth.

-- Unilateral CLP is more common than bilateral CLP
+- Unilateral CL/CP is more common than bilateral CL/CP

 - Majority of cases are non-syndromic.

 Epidemiological data refers to the US, unless otherwise specified.

 The development of CL/CP is dependent on the interaction of environmental factors and genetic predisposition.